Unicorn Ultra

 • Basic understanding of terminal commands and SQL.

-• Java (openjdk@17: Java version 17), Gradle (the latest version), and PostgreSQL (the latest version) are installed on your machine.
+• (openjdk@17: Java version 17), (the latest version), and (the latest version) are installed on your machine.

 Set Up Mirror Node